oguzsout/Wallies/README.md

 - [Room](https://developer.android.com/training/data-storage/room) - The room persistence library it is an abstraction layer over SQLite.
 - [Coil](https://github.com/coil-kt/coil) - Image loading for Android backed by Kotlin Coroutines.
 - [Balloon](https://github.com/skydoves/Balloon) - Modernized and sophisticated tooltips, fully customizable with an arrow and animations on Android.
+- [PowerMenu](https://github.com/skydoves/PowerMenu) - PowerMenu is a modernized and fully customizable popup menu, which can be displayed on top of layouts.

 ## 📸 Screenshots
 ![Component 1](https://github.com/oguzsout/Wallies/assets/73955284/004ce7ba-c6d6-42e9-9259-de51d4920a4b)